dagatsoin/ravioli/packages/ravioli/README.md

 ### Data

-The model shape of the component is built declartively like this.
+The model shape of the component is built declaratively like this.
 ```ts
 const Player = object({
   name: string(),